DEV Community

 Introducing Teatree: Parallel Multi-Repo Development with AI Agents

 I'm a Customer Success Engineer at Oper Credits.
-My daily work involves a multi-repo project—backend, frontend, translations, configuration—and I use AI coding agents constantly.
-The friction isn't about writing code; agents handle that well.
-It's everything surrounding it: understanding and following different conventions across codebases, coordinating changes across services, managing local environments where our setup diverges from what's in git, and the workflow patterns we could all benefit from encoding.
+My daily work involves a multi-repo project — backend, frontend, translations, configuration — and I use AI coding agents constantly.
+The friction isn't writing code; agents handle that well.
+It's everything surrounding it: following different conventions across codebases, coordinating changes across services, managing local environments that diverge from what's in git, and encoding the workflow patterns we could all benefit from.

 The agent can figure out most of these things, but it struggles with the specifics — it loops on troubleshooting, tries approaches that don't match the project's actual setup, and burns tokens on trial and error.
-Teatree started as a way to encode that knowledge so the agent gets it right the first time.
-It's also an approach that lets you define and automate your personal workflow without adding friction with your team — build it as a proof of concept on your own, then push for adoption once it works.
+I started putting together teatree to write down that knowledge so the agent doesn't have to rediscover it every session.
+It's also a way to define and automate your personal workflow without adding friction with your team — build it on your own, then push for adoption once it works.

 This post walks through the architecture, the design choices I landed on, and how the pieces fit together.
 It's long because there's a lot of ground to cover.
 If you just want the quick pitch, the README has that.